FreeWebber/SyncedJSONtoOnetab/README.md

 # Preamble

-I found this gist https://gist.github.com/dpschen/f13399a880f1e0bf5a968a5aab6d8692 and don't undetstand how to do the third point, but I found how to get tabs in JSON, and wrote HTML-page to convert it to Onetab format.
+I found this gist https://gist.github.com/dpschen/f13399a880f1e0bf5a968a5aab6d8692 and didn't undetstand how to do the third point, but I found how to get tabs in JSON, and wrote HTML-page to convert it to Onetab format.

 # How to use